Mono-to-multilayer transition in growing bacterial colonies: Abstract

 \section{Abstract}

 The transition from monolayers to multilayered structures in bacterial colonies is a fundamental step in biofilm development.
 Observed across different morphotypes and species, this transition is triggered within freely growing bacterial microcolonies comprising a few hundred cells.
 Using a combination of numerical simulations and analytical modeling, here we demonstrate that this transition originates from the competition between growth-induced in-plane active stresses and vertical restoring forces, due to the cell-substrate interactions.
-Using a simple chain-like colony of laterally confined cells, we show that the transition is triggered by the mechanical instability of individual cells, thus it is localized and mechanically deterministic.
+Using a simple chainlike colony of laterally confined cells, we show that the transition sets when individual cells become unstable to rotations, thus it is localized and mechanically deterministic.
 Asynchronous cell division renders the process stochastic, so that all the critical parameters that control the onset of the transition are continuously distributed random variables.
-Upon modeling cell division as a Poisson process, we can approximately calculate the probability distribution function of the position and time associated with the first extrusion.
-The rate of such a Poisson process can be identified as the order parameter of the transition, thus highlighting its mixed deterministic/stochastic nature.
+Here we demonstrate that the occurrence of the first division in the colony can be approximated as a Poisson process in the limit of large cells numbers.
+This allows us to approximately calculate the probability distribution function of the position and time associated with the first extrusion.
+The rate of such a Poisson process can be identified as the order parameter of the transition, thus highlighting its mixed deterministic-stochastic nature.

-The ability of forming biofilms is a robust and widely observed property across different bacterial species \cite{Costerton:1999}.
-Despite the extraordinary diversity within prokaryotic microorganisms, nearly all bacteria, either as single species or in a community, possess the necessary biomolecular ``toolkit'' to colonize a range of natural or synthetic surfaces through autonomous production of extracellular matrix (ECM) \cite{Mcdougald:2012}.
-For planktonic species (i.e., freely swimming), the life of a biofilm starts with cells undergoing a phenotypic shift whereby motile cells turn sessile (i.e. surface-associated), and thereafter continues growing in size via the formation of an exponentially growing monolayer of tightly packed and partially aligned cells \cite{Cho:2007,Morris:2008,Volfson:2008,Boyer:2011,Fuentes:2013,Rudge:2013,Persat:2015,Sheats:2017,You:2018,Arciprete:2018}.
-Colonies originating from a single bacterium initially develop as a flat monolayer and, upon reaching a critical population, invade the third dimension forming multiple layers \cite{Su:2012,Grant:2014,Duvernoy:2018,Beroz:2018}.
+Bacteria dividing on a substrate first give rise to an exponentially growing flat monolayer of packed and partially aligned cells, which upon reaching a critical population size, invades the third dimension resulting in a growing colony of multiple bacterial layers \cite{Berne:2018,Su:2012,Grant:2014,Duvernoy:2018,Beroz:2018}.
+While the viability of bacterial populations over these stages is determined by a complex interplay of biochemical cues, the colony structure and the dynamics of the cell in 2D to 3D colony transitions are mediated by biophysical factors, including the division rate, cell-to-cell and the cell-to-surface interactions within bulk \cite{Fuentes:2013,Grant:2014}, and bounded \cite{Volfson:2008,Boyer:2011,Sheats:2017} or free boundary conditions \cite{You:2018,Arciprete:2018}.